Hey, guys! What’s up?

 So what am I reading now?
 Well, if I do say so myself, I have been pretty obsessed with the Shadowhunters lately.

 Yep!
 I am reading the Infernal Devices Series by Cassandra Clare.
 Really, it’s a good story.
-I read the manga before I read the books and, just so you know, never judge a book by its manga.
+I read the manga before I read the Clockwork angel Mangabooks and, just so you know, never judge a book by its manga.
 You don’t know the author’s writing style in it at all.
 You only get dialogue, which is cool, but there’s no color… of course. 😦

 The thing that really perked my interest is the Mortal Instruments movie.
 That’s probably why I wanted to read the Infernal Devices anyway.
 I wanted to watch the movies in my local theatre so badly!
 But, I hadn’t read City of Bones yet.